Niketkumardheeryan/Deep_learning-Nano-Degree/README.md

 # Topics covered
 #### Introduction of Anaconda or jupyter Notebook
-     @ Jupyter Notebook is a web app & Anaconda is a Software distribution, package or Environment manager.
+      Jupyter Notebook is a web app
+      >> Magic word like % or %%
+      >>can be accessed any where by using cloud computing .

+     > & Anaconda is a
+     >> Software distribution, package or Environment manager.\

+### Neural networks Fundamentals
+    >>Error function
+    >>Discrete(Step funcion) or continuous(sigmoid) Error functions
+    >>Softmax error function for multiclass classification

 CNN

 RNN